rocky-linux/documentation/docs/guides/containers/podman_guide.md

 * allows you to manage containers as an unprivileged user (no need to be root)
 * included, unlike docker, in the Rocky Linux repositories

-That makes Podman not only a docker-compatible alternative container runtime, but much more.
+That makes Podman not only a docker-compatible alternative container runtime but much more.

 ## Install Podman